Bramstorp/boligfinder.dk/README.md

 <br />

 ### Tools needed
--Python 3.xx
+- Python 3.xx
--Pip
+- Pip
--npm / yarn
+- npm / yarn

 ### Python packages
 - Check in requirements there u can see all the packages needed for this project